 I'm doing well, Sean.

-Yeah, yeah, you got this one right.
+Yeah, you got this one right.

-This is a very big uh revelation.
+This is a very big revelation.

 And let me tell you what's happened.

-It's all on this October eleventh meeting.
+It's all on this October 11th meeting.

 And they originally gave us a type memo and they redacted most of the information out of it.

-That's now been unredacted, so we can see what she wrote, and what she wrote is very significant to the question of FISA abuses.
+And what she wrote is very significant to the question of FISA abuses.

 Let me set it up just quickly.

-Let's remind everybody that in the first application for the FISA on October 21st, 2016, the FBI said that they considered Steele reliable, uh accurate, and they had no derogatory information on him.
+Let's remind everybody that in the first application for the FISA on October 21st, 2016, the FBI said that they considered Steele reliable, accurate, and they had no derogatory information on him.

-She writes that she detected he was uh inaccurate or erroneous with one of his allegations involving Donald Trump and alleged Russia collusion.
+She writes that she detected he was inaccurate or erroneous with one of his allegations involving Donald Trump and alleged Russia collusion.

 Let me tell you what the allegation was.

-There was uh somehow Manafort and Carter Page and all those Trump people who've now been shown not to have colluded with Russia.
+There was somehow Manafort and Carter Page and all those Trump people who've now been shown not to have colluded with Russia.

 There is no such thing as a Russian consulate in Miami.